gromb57/ios-wwdc23__SupportingDesktopClassFeaturesInYourIPadApp/README.md

 ## Overview

-This sample app shows how to build an iPad app with desktop-class features, focusing on rich document-editing capabilities including a title menu with custom actions, document renaming, Find and Replace, and more.
+This sample project shows how to build an app that takes full advantage of the iPad's desktop-class features like hardware keyboard and trackpad support, Stage Manager, and rich document-editing capabilities.
-The app is a markup document editor that allows creating, editing, previewing, and saving documents.
+The app is a markup document editor that allows creating, editing, previewing, and saving documents, including features like a title menu with custom actions, document renaming, Find and Replace, and more.

 - Note: This sample code project is associated with WWDC22 sessions: [10069: Meet desktop class iPad](https://developer.apple.com/wwdc22/10069/), [10070: Build a desktop class iPad app](https://developer.apple.com/wwdc22/10070/), and [10076: Bring your iOS app to the Mac](https://developer.apple.com/wwdc22/10076/).